ds300/derivablejs/README.md

 \* 'weak' meaning it can't guarantee consistency in the face of a dynamically changing propagation graph.

+## ToDo

+- Investigate whether asynchronous transactions are possible, or indeed desirable.

 ## Algorithms and Data Structures